 Here is a great PDF you can print out about cluster treatment and medications.

 If you are right in the middle of the headache, one of the best treatments is in the prescribing of pure oxygen for you to breathe.
 This has shown to be effective approximately 70% of the time.

 Dr. Brian McGeeney prescribes 100% high flow oxygen with a non-rebreather mask NOT via a nasal cannula.
 This should also abort in 10-15 minutes for a great majority of sufferers.

 If treatment is not successful with oxygen therapy, you can consider having Botox injections and there is a surgery available that will get rid of the nerve itself.
 Or nerves.

-There is risk with the surgery, but some people feel it is worth the risk because of the severity of the pain.
-The repeated cycle.
-Over and over.
+There is risk with the surgery, but some people feel it is worth the risk because of the severity of the pain and the destruction that brings with it.